Fish soup is a soup dish served with fish.... (thank you for the warm applause, you're welcome).

 Tasty and chunky fish slices, tastier soup, and brilliant meshed fried egg.

 They have moved around quite a bit, originally from, well, Blanco Court, they moved to China Square where there was always a long Q at the stall.
 When China Square revamped, they moved here.
-It is probably the time of day that I visit since they moved here (usually off peak) but I find the Q has reduced, although there is always a good stream of customers.
+It is crowded here during peak hours, but off peak, it is quite relaxed.

 %20Blanco%20Court%20Fish%20Soup%206.jpg)